-As of Thursday, these are the following names FOX Sports Knoxville is hearing to take over Tennessee’s head coaching position next season.
-We’ll continue to update as we learn more.
+Now Tennessee has it’s list of interviewees.
+As of Tuesday, these are the names FOX Sports Knoxville is hearing to take over Tennessee’s head coaching position.

 In August 2010, Todd Raleigh hired Lawson as an assistant.
 When the University fired Raleigh 16 months later, Lawson joined the Mets organization.